Niraj2556/baatchit_call_video_conference/DOCUMENTATION.md

 ---

-This documentation provides everything needed to understand, modify, and deploy the VideoChat Pro application.
+This documentation provides everything needed to understand, modify, and deploy the Baat Chit application.
 Each section builds upon the previous ones, creating a complete picture of how the application works from the ground up.